crmtogether/SageCRMEntityImages/README.md

 If you have any ideas for improvements or would like to contribute get in touch!

 --
+10 Feb 2025
+-Fix for non jpg images.
+-Improved fetching of websites (added headers to work around some blocks) -Improved parsing to get the best image
+-In the code when you are debugging the code will delete old images (saving you having to manually do this)

 28 Jan 2025
 - fix for older data that have websites with http://...we now replace this with https:// as most sites have this now
 - fix for some missing url encoding which broke some company image urls